 Climatic conditions, and in particular extreme events (such as heat waves, cold snaps, drought or heavy precipitation), can affect a broad range of socio-economic sectors including energy production, agriculture, water management and health.
 Due to the prevailing westerly winds in northern hemisphere midlatitudes, European climate is largely controlled by the arrival of atmospheric systems coming from the North Atlantic.
-The arriving air masses are particularly warm due to the heat that they gain as they pass over the Gulfstream region, which thus explains the relatively mild conditions over Europe when compared to other regions of similar latitude.
+Especially during winter, air masses arriving to Europe are particularly warm due to the heat that they gain as they pass over the ocean, which thus explains the relatively mild local conditions when compared to other regions of similar latitude.

-The North Atlantic ocean is a major source of decadal variability known to induce decadal climate fluctuations in different regions of the Northern Hemisphere, from North America, to Africa and Europe.
-The underlying mechanism of these decadal variations is the Atlantic Meridional Overturning Circulation (AMOC), and is associated with deep water formation in the Labrador and Nordic Seas.
-The AMOC plays a prominent role in North Atlantic climate. not only controlling the poleward heat transport from the tropics, but also acting as a major sink of CO2, which places it as key player of the global carbon cycle (Perez et al., 2013).
-The AMOC is also suspected to contribute substantially to the Atlantic Multidecadal Variability (AMV), a coherent pattern of slowly-varying sea surface temperature (SST) anomalies across the North Atlantic (Knight et al. 2005) that is related to widespread multidecadal climate impacts.
+The North Atlantic ocean is a major source of decadal variability known to induce low-frequency climate fluctuations in different regions of the Northern Hemisphere, from North America, to Africa and Europe.
+These decadal variations are partly forced (Booth et al. 2012; Bellomo et al. 2018), and partly internally driven (Knight et al. 2005, Zhang et al. 2019).
+The main internal mechanism behind the decadal variations is the Atlantic Meridional Overturning Circulation (AMOC), and is associated with deep water formation in the Labrador and Nordic Seas.
+The AMOC plays a prominent role in North Atlantic climate, not only controlling the poleward heat transport from the tropics, but also acting as a major sink of CO2, which places it as key player of the global carbon cycle (Perez et al., 2013).
+Forced and internal decadal variability in the North Atlantic is usually described as the Atlantic Multidecadal Variability (AMV), a coherent pattern of slowly-varying sea surface temperature (SST) anomalies across the North Atlantic (Knight et al. 2005) that is related to widespread multidecadal climate impacts.
 This includes changes in the frequency of occurrence of hurricanes (Knight et al. 2006), modulations in the frequency of occurrence of El Niño and La Niña events (Ruprich-Robert et al. 2017), summer precipitation in southwestern North America and western Europe (Sutton and Hodson 2005), and drought conditions over Africa (Zhang and Delworth 2006).
 Previous studies also argued for the existence of a causal link between the warm phase of the AMV and warm conditions over Central Europe (Ghosh et al, 2017), dry conditions over the Mediterranean basin, and wet conditions over Northern Europe (Sutton and Dong, 2012), further impacting river streamflow and electricity production.
-The AMV can also modify the location and activity of the North Atlantic storm track and modulate the number of blocking events, and has been reported to induce climate extremes, such as heat waves over North America (Ruprich-Robert et al 2017), extreme daily rainfall in Mexico (Curtis, 2008) and the extremely severe and long lasting 70s-80s sahelian drought, responsible for 100,000 deaths.
+The AMV can also modify the location and activity of the North Atlantic storm track and modulate the number of blocking events, and has been reported to induce climate extremes, such as heat waves over North America (Ruprich-Robert et al 2018), extreme daily rainfall in Mexico (Curtis, 2008) and the extremely severe and long lasting 70s-80s sahelian drought, responsible for 100,000 deaths.

-Due to the AMV and the AMOC, the North Atlantic emerges as a key region for decadal prediction.
+The North Atlantic thus emerges as a key region for decadal prediction.
 Many decadal prediction systems with different climate models attest to the prominent predictive role of the North Atlantic in timescales ranging from years to a decade (García-Serrano and Doblas-Reyes, 2012), in stark contrast to the North Pacific, another region with important decadal oscillations but in which models do not generally show predictive skill (Guemas et al, 2012).
 Given the large variety of reported impacts in neighboring and remote areas, the predictive capacity over the North Atlantic has in theory the potential to reach these regions.
-However, to this date, the decadal predictability over the continents is still highly limited, which suggests that some of aspects of the key linking processes might be, at least partially, misrepresented by the models.
+However, to this date, the decadal predictability over the continents is still highly limited, which suggests that some aspects of the key linking processes might be, at least partially, misrepresented by the models.